 Additionally, on November 13, 2017, we filed a notification with the FCC to apprise the FCC of the possible non-compliance with the Communications Act's limits on foreign ownership.
-On December 4, 2017, we also filed a petition with the FCC for declaratory ruling (the "Petition") with respect to the potential excess foreign ownership.
+On December 4, 2017, we also filed a protective petition with the FCC for declaratory ruling (the "Petition") with respect to the potential excess foreign ownership.
 We filed the Petition not because we had concluded that an affirmative FCC public interest ruling regarding recognized foreign ownership was required, but at the suggestion of FCC staff to ensure we had prophylactically availed ourselves of the "safe harbor" protections of Section 1.5004(f)(4) of the FCC's Rules, in the event such a declaratory ruling ultimately proved necessary.
 This suggestion came after we had previously notified the FCC of a possible Section 310(b) foreign ownership issue triggered by the filing of the Preferred Holder Complaint.
 The FCC responded to the Petition by sending us a letter detailing the information the FCC would need regarding the identities and nature of the purported foreign ownership of the Series B preferred stock to make a determination regarding our Petition and establishing a deadline for the disclosure of that information.
 The purported Series B preferred stockholders were therefore required to provide us with sufficient information about the extent and nature of their foreign ownership to enable us to supplement the Petition with this additional information.
 On March 23, 2018, counsel for the purported holders of most of the Series B preferred stock filed a letter with the FCC supplying a significant portion of the information requested.
 We reviewed this information in order to determine whether it was complete, true and correct, as required by the FCC's rules, and requested some additional information from the Series B preferred stockholders.
 The purported Series B preferred stockholders did not provide any additional information regarding the timing of their alleged purchases of Series B preferred stock until December 5, 2018.
 On that date, such stockholders filed responses to our interrogatories in the Series B Preferred Stock Litigation.
 These responses contained a significant portion of the pending information that was originally solicited on November 2017 and January 2018, respectively.
 The new information mainly consisted of the trading information in the Series B preferred stock, including dates of acquisition, the number of shares purportedly acquired in each transaction and, to the extent available, seller information.
-On December 6, 2018, we received a letter from the Enforcement Bureau of the Investigations and Hearings Division (the "Bureau") of the FCC advising us that we were under investigation for potential violations of Section 310(b) of the Communications Act related to excess foreign ownership of broadcast stations.
-As part of its investigation, the Bureau requested of us detailed information and supporting documentation about the identities of the Series B preferred stockholders, the potential for a foreign ownership violation, the dates that we became aware of the situation, and the steps we took to address the situation.
-We timely filed our response to the Bureau's letter of inquiry on February 8, 2019.
-As of the date of this Annual Report, we have not received a response or any additional inquiries from the Bureau regarding this investigation.

-Previously, on April 27, 2018, the Company had announced publicly that the purported foreign ownership excess did not exist.
+On April 27, 2018, the Company announced publicly that the purported foreign ownership excess did not exist.
 On this date, the Company issued Notices of Ineffective Purported Purchase of Series B Preferred Stock (the "Notices") to each of West Face Long Term Opportunities Global Master L.P., Stornoway Recovery Fund LP, Stonehill Master Fund Ltd. and Ravensource Fund notifying these investors that their claimed purchases of Series B preferred stock would be treated as void and non-existent because these investors attempted to acquire these shares in transactions that, if given effect, would have violated the Charter.
 In the Notices, the Company invited these investors to demonstrate facts to the contrary supported by relevant documentation.
 As of the date of this Annual Report, these investors have not provided the Company with any facts or provided any documentation that would support a different legal conclusion.